Mystical, mossy fragrance

 Raw emotions, raw ingredients

-In a market flooded with cheap synthetics, Simon’s experience of ingredients buying within Lush has propelled Gorilla forward as an antidote to insipid, mass-manufactured fragrances.
+In a market flooded with cheap synthetics, Simon’s experience of ingredient buying within Lush has propelled the perfume range forward as an antidote to insipid, mass-manufactured fragrances.
 “A pricing race to the bottom means that the fancy bottle you buy in an airport duty-free store is often the most expensive part of your purchase,” he explains.
 “The pale liquid inside that bottle is a mix of cheap synthetic chemicals that are nature’s photocopies, bearing little resemblance to the original.
 These chemicals are useful in moderation, but the modern perfumer’s dependence on them to cut costs means that most mass-market perfumes are thin in odour and in creative expression.”

 In contrast, Mark and Simon’s use of the finest essential oils evoke our primal responses to plants and flowers used medicinally and in aromatherapy for centuries.
-And without an over-reliance on synthetics, Gorilla perfumes may smell different to high street versions touting the same ingredients.
+And without an over-reliance on synthetics, Lush perfumes may smell different to high street versions touting the same ingredients.
 “Both Dad and I enjoy using ‘dirty’ materials”, explains Simon, “from erotic jasmines to smoky vetivert and sandalwoods.
 Much of what attracts us to perfumery is the hidden access to the subconscious through using complex natural essential oils and absolutes.”

 Take Orange Blossom, for example - a distinctive perfume Simon made after they both visited the Mediterranean for a holiday.
 “This orange blossom is made up of neroli which is the bitter orange tree and sweet orange too,” Mark explains, “but with the sweet orange you get this still note which is a bit rough.
 And that’s what’s in this perfume, a little roughness, which I like.
 Rough around the edges.
 It would be very easy to make an orange blossom that’s very vanillary but this isn’t.
 It’s because we use so much orange absolute which is unusual because it’s got a very characteristic note.
 Usually, people soften it down.”